 On Choosing the Poems

-As we learn in one of her signature poems, “The Robin’s my criterion for tune” (F256, J285), Dickinson, or her speaker, cannot separate her perception of the world from the seasons of New England, especially winter:
+As we learn from one of her signature poems, “The Robin’s my criterion for tune” (F256, J285), Dickinson, or her speaker, cannot separate perception of the world from the seasons of New England, especially winter:

 Without the Snow’s Tableau

 Still, as L. Edwin Folsom observes, in Dickinson’s canon “winter imagery seems strangely absent.”
 For example, Folsom notes that Thomas Johnson listed only four poems in the subject index under the heading “winter,” while he identifies 30 that mention winter and almost 60 with imagery related to winter.
 To put this into perspective, Dickinson wrote at least 200 poems about summer, her favorite season, nearly the same amount about spring as about winter, and only 25 poems about autumn.

 According to Barton Levi St. Armand’s elaboration of Rebecca Patterson’s explanation of Dickinson’s symbolism of the cardinal points, the poet associated winter with North and midnight, with burial and “eternity,” with entombment and Holy Saturday in the Christian cycle, with doubt, endurance and deprivation, with the color white and snow, with the hemlock tree, with New England geographically, with the aurora borealis or northern lights and, in the religious cycle, with repentance and purgation.

 In his close study of Dickinson’s poetry of winter, Folsom spies some of these elements but concludes: